 Pump Affinity Laws

-The Pump Affinity laws predict the affects of changing the speed of a centrifugal or rotary pump on flow rate, head and power.
+The Pump Affinity law equations predict the effects of changing the speed of a centrifugal or rotary pump on flow rate, head and power.
 Being able to predict these affects allows the rotating equipment engineer to examine the effects before implementing the changes.

 Flow rate is directly proportional to pump impeller speed, e.g.